gabrielaraujof/emCuda/README.md

 TO DO List
 ----------

-Please, check the [TO DO file] (emCUDA/blob/master/TODO.md) for a list of suggested features and improvements for this project.
+Please, check the [TO DO file] (TODO.md) for a list of suggested features and improvements for this project.

 License
 -------
 The project is licensed under the General Public License **GPL v.3**.
-For the complete terms, please see the [License file] (emCUDA/blob/master/LICENSE).
+For the complete terms, please see the [License file] (LICENSE).

 [1]: http://blogs.nvidia.com/2012/09/what-is-cuda-2/